-While doing hip thrusts, you need to use a barbell pad to protect yourself from bruising and the pressure of the load on your hips.
+A barbell pad protects your hips from bruising and reduces the direct pressure of the load that is placed on your hips during heavy hip thrusts.
 So what is the best barbell pad for hip thrusts?

-If you want to find out more about all of the barbell hip thrust pads I tested, as well as how to pick a barbell hip pad, then read on!
+If you want to find out more about all of the barbell pads for hip thrusts I tested, as well as how to pick a barbell hip pad, then read on!

 Top 10 Barbell Pads for Hip Thrusts Available on the Market

 1. Dark Iron Fitness 17 Inch Extra Thick Barbell Pad – Best Overall